keldefrawy/keldefrawy.github.io/_rd_articles/startup-not-laboratory.md

 published: true
 dek: A startup can carry one invention across the brutal distance to a product, but it cannot rationally maintain the broad research commons from which that invention emerged.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review sharpened the distinction between venture liquidity, transition accountability, and automatic short-termism.
+revision_summary: Added interacting venture, company, and research clocks; a spinout boundary compact; frontier-company counterexamples; and explicit falsifiers.
-reading_time: 14
+reading_time: 20
 central_claim: Venture-backed startups are specialized transition institutions rewarded for focus, speed, demand, and company-level value; asking them to preserve broad, weakly appropriable research capability confuses commercialization with stewardship of a commons.
 claim_status: Provisional firsthand analysis of one spinout, bounded by public transition records and broader venture-capital evidence
 hero_image: /assets/images/rd-ratchet/articles/article-12-startup-not-laboratory.webp